 At Discover Adventure we have always been committed to responsible and sustainable tourism practices.
-AITO has recongised the work we do in this area and given us a 5 star accreditation award.
-This was achieved by:
+We do this by:-

 Aiding the Local Economy

 Discover Adventure operates a policy of working very closely with the local communities through which we pass.
 Usually the guides, cooks, porters and drivers etc. employed for our trips come from the surrounding villages, as does much of our food and supplies.
 We aim to aid the local economy at a direct level as much as possible.

 We understand the potential harm that can come from taking groups through many of the delicate environments in which we operate and insist on a policy of 'leave no trace' tourism.
 We go to great lengths to ensure that we do not harm the areas we pass through and therefore help to promote responsible, sustainable tourism.
 We put a lot of effort into informing our participants, both before and during their trip, about the impact they can have on a community and environment.

 Welfare of Porters and Local Crew